ztyyLV/web-twain-docs/faq/remove-selected-images.md

 ## How can I remove only the selected images?

-- You can remove the selected images by first selecting the images from the buffer by using the command -
+- You can remove the selected images by first selecting the images from the buffer by using the command:

 <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_Buffer.html?ver=latest#selectimages" target="_blank">DWObject.SelectImages([0, 1, 2]);</a> // This command selects the first 3 images from the buffer, you can pass the indices of the images you want to select as the argument to this method.